isomerpages/moe-ast-pesta/_professional-learning/Professional Learning Fiesta 2024.md

 description: ""
 ---
 <h3>Professional Learning Fiesta 2024</h3>
-<p>Professional Learning Fiesta 2024 is back!
-PLF seeks to affirm and celebrate
+<p>Held biennially, Professional Learning Fiesta is a platform for teachers
-the spirit of professional learning amongst PE teachers.
-Held biennially, PLF provides a platform for teachers to share and connect.
+to share and connect, on top of affirming and celebrating the spirit of professional learning amongst PE teachers.
 We value the wisdom of teachers and encourage teachers to step forward to present and sign up to learn from one another.&nbsp;</p>
-<p>Save the Date!
-26th August 2024 to 20th September 2024!</p>
+<p>PF 2024 was held from 26th August to 20th September 2024!</p>
 <p>Visit the <a href="https://sites.google.com/moe.edu.sg/plf2024/home" rel="noopener noreferrer nofollow" target="_blank">PLF2024</a> site
 for more information!</p>
 <p></p>